Jack Wilshere: Loan to Bournemouth

-2017-2018 Back at Arsenal
+2017–2018: Final year at Arsenal

 During the summer leading into the 2017–18 season, various clubs showed interest in signing the midfielder, but by mid-August, Wenger confirmed that he had plans for him that season.
 On 15 September, he made his first appearance for Arsenal since August 2016 as a substitute in the second half against FC Köln in the Europa League.
 On 20 September, Wilshere made his first start in over 16 months against Doncaster Rovers and played for the full 90 minutes.

 On 22 October, he played his first Premier League match of the season as a substitute in a 5–2 win over Everton at Goodison Park, assisting a goal for Aaron Ramsey.
 On 7 December, Wilshere scored his first Arsenal goal in 928 days as the Gunners defeated BATE Borisov 6–0 in the Europa League.
 Wilshere's performances in the Europa League group stage and an injury to Ramsey saw him start in the Premier League for Arsenal for the first time since May 2016 in the team's 0–0 draw with West Ham United on 13 December 2017.
 It was also the first time he had completed the full 90 minutes in the Premier League for the club since September 2014.
 On 3 January 2018, in his sixth consecutive Premier League start, Wilshere scored his first Premier League goal for two and a half years in a 2–2 home draw with London rivals Chelsea.

 On 19 June 2018, Wilshere announced that he would be leaving Arsenal, with his contract due to expire at the end of the month.

 West Ham United

 Wilshere signed for Premier League club West Ham United on 9 July 2018 on a three-year contract.
 He made his debut on 12 August in a 4–0 defeat to Liverpool.
-On 27 August 2019 Wilshere scored his first and only goal for the club in a 2–0 win over Newport County in the EFL Cup.
+On 27 August 2019, Wilshere scored his first and only goal for the club in a 2–0 win over Newport County in the 2018–19 EFL Cup.
 His contract was mutually terminated on 5 October 2020 with one year remaining, after spending two years at the club.
-In just over two years Wilshere made only 19 appearances for West Ham, including 16 in the Premier League.
+In just over two years, Wilshere made only 19 appearances for West Ham, including 16 in the Premier League.
 For much of his time with the club he was injured but, according to the player himself, often he was fit but was not picked to play.
-On his release, Wilshere said he believed he could still play at the top level of English football.
+On his release, Wilshere said that he believed he could still play at the top level of English football.